Safe Natural Sunscreen Options for Babies & Kids

 Here’s our list of the best natural sunscreens the EWG database considers safe.
 You’ll see from our in-depth research on the ingredients and the personal testing below that we’ve done the digging to make sure they’re safe enough for our own families.

+Our team has tried each of these brands, and we update this guide every spring.
 You can also rest assured after the Banana Boat, Neutrogena, and Aveeno sunscreen recalls, this list includes benzene free sunscreens.

 Best Organic Baby Sunscreen Brands